Online and digital abuse

 Online abuse can happen over long periods and escalates over time.
 It can include behaviours such as monitoring of social media profiles or emails, abuse over social media such as Facebook or Twitter, sharing intimate photos or videos without your consent, using GPS locators or spyware.
 Research by the Victim’s Commissioner (2022) found that 40% of victims of cyber stalking reported that they experienced this for more than 2 years.
 [2]

-Women’s Aid research on online domestic abuse found that:
+Women’s Aid research about online domestic abuse found that:

 Keeping safe online